bgamari/ghc-wiki-import/zuri-hac2014.md

 - Read through [Newcomers](newcomers)
-- Get an account on this trac.
 - Make sure that you have built GHC once yourself.
 - Your changes need to be validated.
 So make sure you validated GHC once.
 I suggest to have a second working copy of GHC that you only use to validate.
 There is a [section](working-conventions/git#workflow-with-validate) explaining how to do this.
 - Fork [
   ghc on github](https://github.com/ghc/ghc/) (or otherwise publish a fork of the GHC repo) for easier collaboration during the hackathon.
+- Get an account on this trac.
+- Join `#ghc` on freenode.

 ## Optional tips